 This Contract, together with the other agreements specifically required herein, represents the entire agreement between the parties.
 All previous communications between parties, either verbal or written, are hereby superseded or abrogated.
 Any modification or deletion of any of the terms and conditions of the Contract shall not be binding unless assented to by all parties in writing.
 This Contract shall be effective as of July 1, 2022 through June 30, 2023.
 This Contract may be terminated by either party by giving written notice to the other at least thirty (30) days before the effective date of termination.
 In that event, FH shall be entitled to receive just and equitable compensation for any satisfactory work completed as of the termination date.
 Neither Party is, nor shall be deemed to be, an employee, agent, or legal representative of the other Party for any purpose.
-Neither Party shall be entitled to enter into any contracts in the name of, or on behalf of the other Party, nor shall either Party be entitled to pledge the credit of the other Party in any way or hold itself out as having the authority to do so.
+Neither Party shall be entitled to pledge the credit of the other Party in any way or hold itself out as having the authority to do so.
 Neither party shall engage in the recruitment, solicitation, enlistment, or contracting of active employees of the other party for the purpose of employment during the duration of this agreement, and shall avoid the hiring of active contracted employees who are working in positions identified within this agreement.